You probably already know the admissions process to get into medical school is highly competitive. Every applicant has, at least:

 To impress admissions committees, make it clear that you have a specific goal in mind for your career.
 The vague mantra of, “I want to help people,” just doesn’t make the cut.
 Thousands of other applicants want to help people — what do you want to do specifically and why does that make you an attractive med school applicant?

 To write a compelling and memorable personal statement, you need a clear focus and the skills and experiences to support it.
 If you have the time, seek out this passion in the early stages of your pre-med career and build your skills and experiences from there.

 By the time you apply to med school, you’ve had research opportunities, some patient exposure, and ample time to volunteer with underserved communities.
 All those extracurricular activities under your belt should help to inform your passion for medicine.

 3. Emphasize What Makes You Unique

 It may seem like a good idea to write about the toy stethoscope you got as a child, that you came from a family of doctors, or that you really want to help people.
 However, those answers are some of the most common topics and your assessor has read them many times before.

 What will make my med school application stand out?
 Your application will stand out if you focus on a story no one else can tell.
 Your personal statement should be just that — personal.

 To write a stand-out personal statement, follow these basic rules:

-- Don’t focus on metrics.
+Don’t focus on metrics.
 How you rank in standardized tests is only a small part of the whole you.
 This is your place to give a broader self-portrait — especially if your grades aren’t very impressive.
-Besides, admissions committees have access to your test scores and GPA.
+Besides, admissions committees have access to your MCAT score and GPA.
 Don’t waste precious characters on redundant information.